1. Revision history

 switch statement shall be enclosed by ([stmt.pre]) a breakable statement

 break an iteration-statement ([stmt.iter]) or a.
-If specified, the identifier shall label ([stmt.label]) an enclosing breakable statement.
+If present, the identifier shall be part of a label L which labels ([stmt.label]) an enclosing breakable statement.
 Thestatement ([stmt.switch])

 break the smallest such enclosing statement;

-- the smallest enclosing breakable statement labeled by the identifier if present, otherwise
+- if an identifier is present, the smallest enclosing breakable statement labeled by L,

 controlControl passes to the statement following the terminated statement, if any.

-[Example:— end example]a : b : while ( /* ... */ ) { a : c : for ( /* ... */ ) { break ; // OK, terminates enclosing for loop break a ; // OK, same break b ; // OK, terminates enclosing while loop break z ; // error: break does not refer to a breakable statement } break c ; // error: break does not refer to an enclosing statement } break ; // error: break must be enclosed by a breakable statement z :;
+[ Example:— end example ]a : b : while ( /* ... */ ) { a : a : c : for ( /* ... */ ) { break ; // OK, terminates enclosing for loop break a ; // OK, same break b ; // OK, terminates enclosing while loop y : { break y ; } // error: break does not refer to a breakable statement } break c ; // error: break does not refer to an enclosing statement } break ; // error: break is not enclosed by a breakable statement

 Update [stmt.cont] paragraph 1 as follows:

 Astatement shall be enclosed by ([stmt.pre]) an iteration-statement ([stmt.iter]).
-If specified, the identifier shall label ([stmt.label]) an enclosing iteration-statement.
+If present, the identifier shall be part of a label L which labels ([stmt.label]) an enclosing iteration-statement.
 The

-continue statement causes control to pass to the loop-continuation portion (that is, to the end of the loop) of
+continue statement causes control to pass to the loop-continuation portion of :

 continue the smallest such enclosing statement, that is, to the end of the loop.More precisely, in each of the statements

-- the smallest enclosing iteration-statement labeled by the identifier if present, otherwise
+- if an identifier is present, the smallest enclosing iteration-statement labeled by L,

 continue label .